AnaghMiglani/Khadyakosh/README.md

 You can explore the simulation in the `/wokwi` folder.
 Open the `diagram.json` file directly in [Wokwi](https://wokwi.com) or run it using the [Wokwi CLI](https://docs.wokwi.com/guides/wokwi-cli).
-Alternatively, try the live simulation here: [Live Wokwi Project](https://wokwi.com/projects/436373210560617473).
+Alternatively, try the live simulations using the links above.

 ### ⚠️ Note on Wokwi Simulations